 Can You Shoot Geese On The Water?

-There is a myth that if you shoot geese on the water, it will leave an never come back.
+There is a myth that if you shoot geese on the water, it will leave and never come back.
 The water is their roost.
 Whatever you do, don’t hunt the roost, right?
 That can be true.
-A good hunter though, knows which spots are for roosting and which just for loafing.
+A good hunter though knows which spots are for roosting and which just for loafing.
 It’s part of the scouting process after all.

 Moreover, shooting the geese flying comes with a few drawbacks.
 First, getting back arrows of a missed shot can be hard.
-Some can’t afford losing dozens of arrows every-time.
+Some can’t afford to lose dozens of arrows every time.
 Second, a lost arrow can land on a populated farm which can cause other undesired accidents.

 Interestingly, if you shoot with a shotgun and you miss, you might just wound it.
 If you shoot with a bow and you hit it, it knocks it down.
 But, never shoot a goose over your head.
 You won’t be able to make yourself small enough!